PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

-like Harvard Medical School, the University of California, and the American Heart Association has shown that medita- tion can reduce stress, lower blood pressure, improve mental clarity, and even enhance cellular repair.^47 Studies have linked regular meditation to raising the brain’s baseline gamma wave activity to promote cognition and memory, decreases in cortisol—the stress hormone—and increases in grey matter
+like Harvard Medical School, the University of California, and the American Heart Association has shown that medita- tion can reduce stress, lower blood pressure, improve mental clarity, and even enhance cellular repair.
+Studies have linked regular meditation to raising the brain’s baseline gamma wave activity to promote cognition and memory, decreases in cortisol—the stress hormone—and increases in grey matter